42core-team/monorepo/wiki/4_configs.md

 If it's easier, you can also print the config using the provided core library functions.

-## Fun fact

-You can totally edit the configs in your local folder, and it will work.
+> **FUN FACT**: You can totally edit the configs in your local folder, and it will work.
 It's a lot of fun to play around with and see how stable and reactive your bot is, but it won't have an effect on games played on the website or in the final tournament.

-## Library Structs
+## Client Lib Functions & Structs

 ### `t_unit_config`